Last Updated on: 19th June 2023, 06:41 pm

 Of course, when I first spotted the monkeys, I was excited.
 Even though I knew their propensity for mischief, it’s hard to remember that when you’re watching wild animals playing am ancient temples.
 The lure of their mystique is too great a pull.

-And of course, there are the monkeys who steal any banana they can find, start having sex, eat their banana, steal another, more sex, and then flash their butt at you.
+And of course, there are the monkeys who steal any banana they can find and then flash their butt at you.

 Such little charmers.